MemoRoyale/SpaceMedia/README.md

-Open [https://space-media-finalproject.vercel.app](https://space-media-finalproject.vercel.app) with your browser to view this applicaation.
+Open [https://space-media-finalproject.vercel.app](https://space-media-finalproject.vercel.app) with your browser to view this application.